 Dunkin Donuts used an announcement for a new item as a way to reach out to its audience.
 This simple email asks its readers to find the location nearest them, showcases the new drink, and has a secondary CTA to add them on Snapchat.
 (Speaking of which, check out this guide to Snapchat for business.)

 Newsjacking is defined by HubSpot as "the practice of capitalizing on the popularity of a news story to amplify your sales and marketing success."
 By mentioning a current, trending topic into your marketing, you can bring in a new audience and engage with your current users.
-(You can learn how to incorporate newsjacking into your marketing strategy here.)

 InVision monopolized on the "Stranger Things" trend by highlighting its typography in this email and relating it back to the design industry.
-They also used it as an excuse to teach their newsletter recipients through workshops and trainings.
+They also used it as an excuse to teach their newsletter recipients through workshops and training.

 This email is from the CEO of Zapier asking how he can help them get setup proves that they've got a handle on the whole personalization thing.
 This user is being targeted with a name personalization token as well as a trigger indicating that they are yet to setup the product.